 Here’s a simple truth:

 Blogging for business takes up a fraction of the daily operation but has a substantial impact on a business’s ability to grow and become a dominant player in the market.

 A blog post can come together in less than 30 minutes but will continue to work for the business, much like a sales representative, for as long as it’s available to be found.

-The competition which puts out the information, the earliest, will often be the ones which gain authority within the market and, eventually, the lion’s share of the industry.
+The competition puting out the information, the earliest, will be the ones gaining market authority and, eventually, the lion’s share of the industry.

 - Your business could be the first to publish information that ranks well in search engines